Holding period: July 28 or 29, 2018, depending on conditions

 The Lake Ontario Crossing will run from Port Dalhousie to Cherry Beach in Toronto.
 Air and water temperatures typically run around 60-70 degrees Fahrenheit.
-Conditions can range from flat water to 15 kt winds and four-foot swells, with prevailing winds most often running from the SE/SW.
+Conditions can range from flat water to 18 kt winds and four-foot swells, with a variety of wind directions.

 Port Dalhousie, in the heart of the Niagara region, offers the infrastructure necessary to start a big crossing.
 There is vibrant tourist area, large marina with docking facilities for escort boats, and a large sandy beach to start the race.

-The Great Lakes are to be respected, and the variable nature of the conditions on Lake Ontario requires an alternate race course in the event that crossing is deemed unsafe.
+The Great Lakes are to be respected, and the variable nature of the conditions on Lake Ontario requires an alternate race course in the event that crossing is deemed unsafe both days.
 In such an event, the race will be run on a near-shore course (escort boats optional), at a length of roughly 20-30 miles (relay teams will be able to split the distance or switch to the solo race).
 While not a full “crossing”, the alternate course will rank up there in distance with the most respected endurance races on the East Coast, and will be set up to give paddlers a good taste of the open water.
-If a northerly wind blows all weekend, we will consider reversing the crossing to start in Toronto.
+If a strong northerly wind blows all weekend, the start could be moved to Toronto.

 Marinas and yacht clubs on the Niagara side are a good place to look for boats.
 Fishing charters in the region have also provided support in the past.
 Power boats and powered sailboats are suitable, with a recommended hull length greater than 18 feet.
 Boat and captain should be able to handle open-water conditions up to 18 knots.